apostrophecms/apostrophe-documentation/modules/apostrophe-tasks/index.md

 Apostrophe is fully initialized before your task is run, except that it does not listen for connections.
 So you may access all of its features in your task.

+Direct use of `console` makes sense here because we're implementing an interaction at the CLI.
+-Tom

 ## Methods
 ### add(*groupName*, *name*, *usage*, *callback*)